kroma-network/kroma-specs/specs/protocol/derivation.md

 The payload is then processed with a sequence of:

+- Genesis/Canyon/Delta Payloads
   - `engine_newPayloadV2`: process the payload.
 It does not become canonical yet.
   - `engine_forkchoiceUpdatedV2`: make the payload the canonical unsafe L2 head, and keep the safe/finalized L2 heads.
+- Ecotone Payloads
+  - `engine_newPayloadV3`: process the payload.
+It does not become canonical yet.
+  - `engine_forkchoiceUpdatedV3`: make the payload the canonical unsafe L2 head, and keep the safe/finalized L2 heads.

 Engine API Error handling: